lachho/blog/content/career-guidance/career-options-and-disciplines.md

 ---
-title: "Career Options and Disciplines"
+title: "Career Paths: Explore your Disciplines"
-summary: "Explpre the different career paths and specialisations."
+summary: "Discover the specialisations and roles that fit your likes and lifestyle."
 tags: ["career", "options", "disciplines"]
 ---